mist64/cbmbus_doc/4 Standard Serial.md

 Only so-called "controllers" may perform a command transmission, and on Commodore busses, there is always only one controller: the computer.
 All bus participants that are not controllers are called "devices".

 When the controller wants to send a command, it pulls the ATN ("Attention") line.
-All devices on the bus have to immediately (i.e. within less than a clock cycle – Commodore drives do this using a hardware circuit) respond by pulling DATA ("ATN Response Timing"), and participate in receiving the command byte stream.
+All devices on the bus have to respond by pulling DATA ("ATN Response Timing") within 1000 µs, and participate in receiving the command byte stream.

 The controller sends the command data like any other transmission, and releases ATN afterwards.
 It does not signal EOI during the transmission of the last byte, since the release of ATN signals the end of the stream already.

 The encoding of commands is part of the [layer 3 bus arbitrarion protocol](https://www.pagetable.com/?p=1031).

+### Initiating a Transmission

+* idle bus: CLK and DATA released

+* talker must pull CLK to show its presence
+	* otherwise "I don't actually have any data" error, i.e. FNF
+* receiver must pull DATA to show its presence
+	* either listener after the command
+	* or all devices during ATN
+	* if not within 256 µs, device not present
+* sender then releases CLK
+* receiver then releases DATA when it's actually ready

+* at the end of transmission
+	* sender releases CLK
+	* receivers release DATA

+### Errors

+* sender delays for > 512 µs = timeout
+* no receiver pulls DATA within 1000 µs at the end of the byte = timeout
+* no device pulls DATA within 1000 µs after ATN – no devices present

 ### Timing

-* XXX

 * transfering bytes
 	* C64 holds CLK it for 42 ticks only